Posted 9th February 2023

 how much silver should you own

-However, determining the right amount of silver to own in your portfolio can be a tricky task.
-In this post, we’ll explore how silver can be allocated in a diversified portfolio, consider the pros and cons of physical and digital silver, and examine how this might change during a financial crisis.
+In this post, we’ll explore how you can include silver in a diversified portfolio.
+We’ll consider the pros and cons of physical and digital silver.
+Finally, we examine how exposure to the silver market might benefit you during a financial crisis.

 The Average Silver Allocation in a Portfolio